Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: Introduction

 When operating on repository-level tasks, agents typically use tests as a primary validation interface, which come from two main sources.
 The first is the repository’s existing, human-written test suite, which reflects developer intent and established project conventions~\cite{jimenez2024swebench,chen2024evaluating}.
 The second is \emph{agent-written tests}---new test artifacts written by the agent during problem solving that were not present in the original codebase.
 In contrast to curated human-written tests, agent-written tests are written \emph{on the fly} during issue resolution, and their reliability depends on the model’s understanding of the specification, domain knowledge, and the semantics of the target codebase.
 Agent-written tests can be beneficial by surfacing edge cases and providing actionable feedback for fault localization and patch refinement.
 However, they can also be harmful if they embed incorrect assumptions or oracles, diverting effort toward satisfying the test rather than resolving the target issue.
 Moreover, test generation and execution introduce non-trivial overhead---consuming API calls and tokens and increasing context footprint---which can reduce the remaining budget available for core debugging and patching~\cite{kim2025towards}.
 When the resulting signals are low-value, this overhead may dilute the agent’s focus and become net detrimental.

-To better understand agent-written tests, we conduct a preliminary quantitative analysis of agent trajectories on SWE-bench Verified~\cite{swebench_verified} using \textsc{mini-SWE-agent}~\cite{mini_swe_agent}, where testing is optional and not enforced by any hard-coded procedure.
-We find that agent-written testing is prevalent for several strong models.
-For example, \textit{claude-opus-4.5} (ranked \#1 in this setting, 74.4\% resolution) generates at least one new test artifact in about 83\% of tasks.
-Surprisingly, we observe a pronounced contrast for \textit{gpt-5.2}: it achieves a comparable resolution rate (71.8\%), only 2.6 percentage points below \textit{claude-opus-4.5}, while generating near-zero new tests (only in 0.6\% of tasks).
-This interesting observation inspires us to a core question: \emph{Do agent-written tests truly facilitate task resolution, or do models merely mimic a learned software development practice while the resulting tests contribute little to the final patch?} If the latter holds, then the widespread creation and execution of agent-written tests may represent a significant resource waste, consuming significant interaction budget without meaningful gains in task success.
+To better understand agent-written tests, we conduct a quantitative analysis of agent trajectories on SWE-bench Verified~\cite{swebench_verified} using \textsc{mini-SWE-agent}~\cite{mini_swe_agent}, where testing is optional and not enforced by any hard-coded procedure.
+Agent-written testing is prevalent for several strong models.
+For example, \textit{Claude Opus 4.5} (ranked \#1 in this setting, 74.4\% resolution) generates at least one new test artifact in about 83\% of tasks.
+By contrast, \textit{GPT-5.2} achieves a comparable resolution rate (71.8\%), only 2.6 percentage points below \textit{Claude Opus 4.5}, while generating near-zero new tests (only in 0.6\% of tasks).
+This observation motivates a core question: \emph{when prompts and model tendencies lead agents to write more tests, do the observed outcomes actually improve, or do models merely mimic a learned software-development practice while the resulting tests contribute little to the final patch?} If the latter holds, then the widespread creation and execution of agent-written tests may represent a substantial waste of resources, consuming interaction budget without meaningful gains in task success.
 Therefore, we argue that a systematic empirical study is needed to understand the role of agent-written tests in resolving software issues.